 It’s often a good idea to speak with family members or trusted friends before taking on further borrowing in later life, they can often offer support and suggest other ways you could raise money.
 Borrowing in later life can have an impact on inheritance amounts you leave and any state benefits or local authority grants you get.

 The money released can be used for lots of different things.
-Some common uses include: home improvements, family gifts, buying a car, travelling abroad or funding care.
+Some common uses include home improvements, family gifts, funding the purchase of a further property, buying a car, travelling abroad, or funding care.

 Toni Chalmers-Smith is a later life lending specialist at Tees who has worked in the financial services industry for over 25 years.
 While fully qualified in all forms of life, health, mortgage and pension business, Toni is expert in advising clients who require later years advice, which includes investments, inheritance tax and estate planning, equity release and care fees planning.
 Toni works closely with Tees’ legal advisers in providing specialist advice on all areas of later life lending and also offers older clients a financial review and support service, especially if an individual or family member is unable to cope with day to day financial decisions.